zaboople/essay/Software/ORMsFail.md

 These two principles collide into a third, the most toxic possible idea: *Data should appear to be in memory already*.
 This is one of the leakiest abstractions ever conceived, by design.
 It literally demotes I/O to the status of invisibility, which is a huge problem, especially when you are bottlenecked on I/O, which is usually the case.

-Lastly, there is a subtle principle of "The programming language is broken, so let's fix it."
-A lot of bad ORM design is not because of deficiencies in the database but in the almighty OOP language of choice.
-Java originally left out a lot of important things, most notably "var-args" function parameterization, and lambdas.
-This informed a clunky design for Java's JDBC library and tempted ORM designers to do metaprogramming & reflection tricks.

 Most of us don't mind when trivial things are implicit and handled invisibly, but none of this stuff is trivial.
 Making it implicit makes it hard to control and account for.
 If we have proper respect for our problem space, it should be easy to understand that we need explicit control over it.

-This is where much of our trouble starts.
+To top all that off, we have a problem of "the programming language is broken, so let's fix it!"
+When things like lambdas, var-args, and multi-line strings are unavailable, it's too easy to justify horrible workarounds; at the very least, don't blame that on your RDBMS.
+Fortunately the Java elephant in the room has mostly come around, and its practitioners should do some rethinking.

 ## The Feature-Set of Badness